M.H. Detrick Company

 M.H.
-Detrick Company manufactures and sells refractory products used in industrial furnaces, boilers, and steel refineries.[1]
-For many years, the company made products with asbestos, and some workers developed mesothelioma, lung cancer, or asbestosis.
+Detrick Company manufactured insulation and refractory products with asbestos for many years.
+Some of the exposed workers developed mesothelioma, lung cancer, or asbestosis.
 The resulting lawsuits forced M.H.
 Detrick to file for bankruptcy protection and establish an asbestos trust fund that has since closed.

-The expense of the lawsuits led to bankruptcy and the establishment of an asbestos trust.
-The company is still in business today after bankruptcy reorganization; although, the trust is no longer active.
+- The expense of the lawsuits led to bankruptcy and the establishment of an asbestos trust.
+The company is still in business today after bankruptcy reorganization, but the trust is no longer active.

 Refractory materials must withstand high temperatures without breaking or leaking excessive heat.
 In the past, companies that made these materials commonly used asbestos, and M.H.
 Detrick was no exception.

-Asbestos was used in refractory materials because it effectively contains heat and prevents fires.
+Asbestos was used in refractory materials because it effectively insulates and prevents fires.
 Asbestos was also cheap and readily available, making it desirable for many industrial materials.
 It was flexible, could be molded to various shapes, and added strength and durability to other materials.

 - Block insulation